 A binary file stored outside of the database in the host operating system file system, but accessible from database tables.

 Any kind of data, that is, any operating system file, can be stored in a

-CLOB on an object type.
-In general, there is no difference in the usage of a LOB instance in a LOB column and the usage of a LOB instance that is a member or of an object data type.
-Any difference in usage is called out when it applies.
+In general, there is no difference in the use of a LOB instance in a LOB column or as a member of an object data type.
 When used in this guide, the term LOB attribute refers to a LOB instance that is a member of an object data type.
 Unless otherwise specified, discussions that apply to LOB columns also apply to LOB attributes.